 So, what is Big Data, and what actually makes it Big?
-In short, this term relates to large amounts of data — both structured and unstructured — that are too voluminous or complex to be processed with traditional software tools.
+Check our article dedicated to big data if you want a detailed explanation of this notion, but in short, this term relates to large amounts of data -- both structured and unstructured -- that are too voluminous or complex to be processed with traditional software tools.
 It’s typically characterized by 4 Vs:

-Having described its main characteristics, it becomes clear that not all medical information can be referred to as big data.
+Having described its main characteristics, it becomes clear that not all health information can be referred to as big data.
 Let’s see where it can come from.

 Wearables and remote patient monitoring (RPM) devices include fitness trackers, smart watches, smart clothes, biosensors, blood pressure monitors, glucose trackers, and any other electronic devices that people can wear on their bodies.
 They are designed to collect various health information and commonly transfer this data to the user’s smartphone and/or a remote/cloud server where it can be retrieved by medical personnel.

 Smartphones and health apps also record some health and activity-related data, and besides, gather information entered manually by the user or transferred from connected devices.
 Then, they can also share it with the doctor.
 If used consistently, such apps can be a great help in tracking health conditions and diagnostic procedures.